 |

-This is a story I heard from my acquaintance.
+This is a story I heard before.

 |